haxscramper/nimskull/doc/docgen_internal.rst

 Here we explain how to re-implement second part of this process: what do you need to know, how to use this knowledge and so on.

+Provided documentation does not expect you to use any specific language - aside from support for interfacing with SQLite database and parsing JSON there are no other prerequisites.

+You can, of course, take advantage of the deserialization capabilities of the documentation database and write your application in nim.
+Section `Nim-Specific capabilities`_ covers that.

 Database structure
 ------------------